-Difficult without special techniques and often nasty fluxes but not impossible:
+Difficult without special techniques and often nasty fluxes BUT not impossible:

-- Iron

-- Aluminium & its alloys

-- Pot metal and its derivatives.
+iron, stainless steel, sluminium & its alloys, pot metal and its derivatives.

-There is a lot more to come.
-Please also read Parts 2 and 3 to continue to learn about soldering.
+There is LOTS more to come.

+Please also read parts 2 and 3 to continue to learn about soldering.

 In Part 2: Using flux and how to solder.
 Tips and techniques.
 Building in Brass.

-In Part 3: Soldering the "harder to solder stuff".
+In part 3: Soldering the "harder to solder stuff".
 More tips and tricks, and how to clean up after soldering to make the neatest possible job.